isarodas10/master-thesis/docs/data_dictionary.md

 ## References

-Survey questions adapted from:
-- [Add survey source/citation if applicable]
-- Developed in consultation with adolescent health experts
+Survey questions were developed in consultation with adolescent health experts
-- IRB approved protocol #XXXX

 ---